 Like Windows 10 before it, Windows 11 will be a free upgrade for anyone who has a recent prior version of Windows and the right hardware.
-The company lists certain minimum requirements (see below) and it's unclear whether the new OS will install if your computer doesn't meet all of them.
+The company lists certain minimum requirements (see below) though you can probably get around them if you do a clean install from an ISO file.

 Customizing Windows 11

 If you're trying Windows 11 out today, there are several things you can do to customize the UI.
 We've written tutorials that explain: